FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 - United Kingdom: Follows EU regulations post-Brexit with no significant divergence reported.

-- Asia (Japan, China, ASEAN): Generally permitted in food and fragrance applications, but specific limits may vary.
+- Asia (Japan, China, ASEAN): Generally permitted in flavorings, but specific regulations may vary by country.

-- Latin America (e.g., Brazil, MERCOSUR): Approved for use in flavors and fragrances, with harmonized regulations in many countries.
+- Latin America (e.g., Brazil, MERCOSUR): Permitted in flavorings, with harmonized regulations across several countries.

 Citation hooks: FEMA; EFSA; national authority publications